Hexagon/webauthn-skeleton/README.md

 Tested with Windows Hello, Yubikey or Android lockscreen, more to come.

+Supports adding more than one authentication method to the same account.

+Supports transfering account to another device by a time limited one time link or QR-code.

 Using express and [fido2-lib](https://www.npmjs.com/package/fido2-lib)

 Note: This is a _heavily_ modified and improved version of [github.com/fido-alliance/webauthn-demo](https://github.com/fido-alliance/webauthn-demo)